Ctrl+Alt+Del (webcomic): Reception

 Readers of video game weblog Joystiq voted Buckley's pair of comics that he wrote for the video game Civilization IV: Beyond the Sword's website as the most popular.
 Ross Miller of Joystiq described the two strips as ones that "played on historical anachronisms and World Wonder rule sets", while noting that he hoped that those who voted in the poll "didn't choose the strip for the Buttsylvania line".
 Writing for the Chicago Tribune, Levi Buchanan compared Ctrl+Alt+Del to Penny Arcade, describing both as webcomics that take advantage of the lack of censorship on the web by using expletives when they are appropriate, and if they serve the story.
 Buchanan also considered Ctrl+Alt+Del to be a webcomic with a smaller cast than that of Penny Arcade, noting that the former focuses primarily on the two friends Ethan and Lucas, while the latter comprises a much larger cast.

-The Knoxville News-Sentinel called Ctrl+Alt+Del a "healthy dose of Web-comic-meets-videogame-playing-geek", describing its drawing style as "cartoonish" and its humor as one that "hilariously lampoons all things gaming through the lives of amateur artist Ethan, programmer Lucas and professional gamer Lilah".
 In 2005, William Kulesa of the Jersey Journal called Penny Arcade and Ctrl+Alt+Del two of the best webcomics, but he felt that the latter was the best overall.
 He felt that the characters were well-developed, and both had "a sense of fullness often lacked by those found within daily strips.
 It never fails to draw a chuckle from this reader.
 Anyone with even a passing familiarity with the land of the nerd will enjoy the strip."
 He compared the webcomic to Penny Arcade, which he believed required that the reader be more familiar with "nerdy" topics, especially video gaming.
 Also in 2005, Mariam Asad wrote a piece for the Chronicle Herald showcasing Ctrl+Alt+Del as one of the better webcomics then available, listing several points that the webcomic had that interested her, including its characters, "colourful commentary on recently released games", and storylines that spanned several strips.

-Criticism
+In 2007, the Knoxville News-Sentinel called Ctrl+Alt+Del a "healthy dose of Web-comic-meets-videogame-playing-geek", describing its drawing style as "cartoonish" and its humor as one that "hilariously lampoons all things gaming through the lives of amateur artist Ethan, programmer Lucas and professional gamer Lilah".

+In April 2010, a new character called Abby was introduced as an antagonist to Ethan.
+A month later, the character's design was found to be copy of a Hector Moran sketch.
+Buckley redid Abby's clothing and issued an apology in light of this, stating he had mistook the sketch for a photo reference.

+"Loss"

-Video game journalist Ben "Yahtzee" Croshaw of Zero Punctuation has criticized Ctrl+Alt+Del on several occasions for excessive use of dialogue and slow comic pacing, among other reasons.
+Video game journalist Ben "Yahtzee" Croshaw has criticized Ctrl+Alt+Del on several occasions for excessive use of dialogue and slow comic pacing, among other reasons.